Abstract

 M

-Workgroup for intraoperative management in low-grade glioma surgery within the European low-grade glioma network.
-Intraoperative electrical stimulation in awake craniotomy: methodological aspects of current practice
+, et al. Workgroup for intraoperative management in low-grade glioma surgery within the European low-grade glioma network.
+Intraoperative electrical stimulation in awake craniotomy: methodological aspects of current practice.

 Neurosurg Focus